Chigiriq/HorseDashboard/src/index.md

   <h1 style="margin-bottom: 0.5rem; font-weight: 700;">Japanese Horse Racing Dashboard</h1>
   <div class="muted">
     Rough analysis of race outcomes, track bias, and participant performance.
     Interact with the map to filter the dataset.
+Data is from 2017-2024.
   </div>

 <!-- ---------------- KPI CARDS ---------------- -->